zerodevapp/zerodev-docs/docs/create-wallets/social/ethers.md

 })
 ```

-You can pick and choose the social login methods you'd like to use, or use `MultiSocialWallet` which shows a meta login modal with all login methods.
+You can pick and choose the social login methods you'd like to use, or use `SocialWallet` which shows a meta login modal with all login methods.
 Here's an example:

 ```jsx live folded
 function RpcProviderExample() {